 We recognize the unique worth and beauty of all human beings as creations of a loving, empowering God.
 Our community is populated by a variety of families with diverse religious, cultural and economic backgrounds.

-St. Mary’s was established by Reverend Cannon Ernest D. Sillers as a diverse community for people of all faiths and backgrounds.
+St. Mary’s was established by Father Ernest D. Sillers as a diverse community for people of all faiths and backgrounds.
 We invite all who attend and work at St. Mary’s, to seek clarity about their own beliefs and religions and to honor those traditions more fully and faithfully in their own lives.
 We also strive to respect, understand and celebrate the traditions and beliefs within our community.